Devon Hall: Olimpia Milano (2021–2024)

-On June 20, 2021, Hall officially signed a two-year deal with Italian club Olimpia Milano of the Lega Basket Serie A (LBA) and the Euroleague.
+On June 20, 2021, Hall officially signed a two-year deal with Italian club Olimpia Milano of the Lega Basket Serie A (LBA) and the EuroLeague.

-On 21 July 2022, he has reached an agrement to extend his contract with the team until the end of 2023-24 season.
+On 21 July 2022, he reached an agreement to extend his contract with the team until the end of the 2023-24 season.

 He won three Lega Basket Serie A championship with the club.

-Fenerbahçe Beko (2024–present)
+Fenerbahçe Beko (2024–2026)

-On June 17, 2024, he signed until the end of 2025-26 season with Fenerbahçe Beko of the Turkish Basketbol Süper Ligi (BSL) and the Euroleague.
+On June 17, 2024, he signed until the end of 2025-26 season with Fenerbahçe Beko of the Turkish Basketbol Süper Ligi (BSL) and the EuroLeague.

 On May 25, 2025, Hall helped Fenerbahçe to their second EuroLeague championship in Abu Dhabi.
 He helped the team defeat the defending champions Panathinaikos in the semi-final with career high 18 points, and Monaco in the final with 13 points, 3 rebounds, 2 assists and 1 steal.

 On 24 September 2025, in the 2025 Turkish Presidential Cup Final against Beşiktaş Gain, Hall led Fenerbahçe to won the cup (85-83) with 23 points, 4 rebounds and 3 assists and became the MVP of the match.

-On 1 October 2025, he made man of the match performance with 22 poinst, 4 rebounds and 2 assists in 26 mins in 2025–26 EuroLeague season opening match against Paris Basketball in a 96-77 victory.
+On 1 October 2025, he made man of the match performance with 22 points, 4 rebounds and 2 assists in 26 mins in 2025–26 EuroLeague season opening match against Paris Basketball in a 96-77 victory.

+In February 2026, Hall suffered a Meniscus tear in his left knee and underwent surgery.

+Return to Olimpia Milano (2026–present)

+On July 2, 2026, Hall returned to Olimpia Milano of the Lega Basket Serie A (LBA) and the EuroLeague.